mikrdgz/recharge-custom-shipping-integration/docs/Custom-Shipping-Rate-Service-Integration.md

 # Custom Shipping Rate Service Integration

-You can integrate a custom shipping service with ReCharge to let shoppers use their preferred shipping carrier.
+You can integrate a custom shipping service with ReCharge to let shoppers use their preferred shipping carrier when purchasing a subscription.

 ## Prerequisites
 Contact your account manager to enable the Custom Shipping Rate Service beta on your store.